kdave/btrfs-progs/README.md

 workflow](https://github.com/kdave/btrfs-progs/actions/workflows/artifacts-static-build.yml).
-The `btrfs.box` is an all-in-one tool in the [busybox](https://www.busybox.net) style, the functionality is determined by the binary names (either symlink, hradlink or a file copy).
+The `btrfs.box` is an all-in-one tool in the [busybox](https://www.busybox.net) style, the functionality is determined by the binary names (either symlink, hardlink or a file copy).

 ### Feature compatibility